MomoVCHH/VR-Experiment-Design/README.md

 # VR-Experiment-Design
 This prototype was developed for the experiment of my master thesis.
 I have created this vr project with unity engine, the plugin google Resonance Audio.
 This project has been created based on the gamification principle.
-The purpose of this experiment is: which type of sensory feedback can best support human memory.
+The purpose of this experiment is: which type of sensory feedback can best support human's cognitive performance.
 There are five sensory models.
 This program is executable. [latest release](https://github.com/MomoVCHH/VR-Experiment-Design/releases/latest)

 Through this video you get a better understanding of the design in the experiment.
 You need to use headphones.